 Please have documentation that shows your name (may be current or expired).
 Name verification is required to identify individuals who have been tested multiple times.
 Examples of verification documents:

 Contact tracing, coupled with rigorous testing, can counteract a potential second wave and prevent cases from spiking again.
 Contact tracing is part of the overall function of case management in public health.
-There are three main components to case management:

 It is very important that residents help the health workers by answering the phone.
 Health workers will not ask any private questions about finances or social security numbers.